markfairbanks/tidypolars/README.md

 ### General syntax

-tidypolars methods are designed to work like tidyverse functions.
+tidypolars methods are designed to work like tidyverse functions:

 ```python
 import tidypolars as tp